sap-tutorials/How-Tos/tutorials/2017/02/vora-aws-create-vpc/vora-aws-create-vpc.md

 ## How-To Details
-This How-to is a step by step guide to create a VPC in AWS for SAP HANA Vora Developer Edition in AWS on Vora 1.3
+This How-to is a step by step guide to create a VPC in AWS for SAP Vora Developer Edition in AWS on Vora 1.3

 ### Time to Complete
 **20 Min**.